College of Law

 Correspondence and Admission Information: Christine Renshaw, Office of Graduate and International Legal Studies

-Joint Degree Program: the J.D. in Law can be earned jointly with the following
+The professional J.D. in Law can be earned jointly with the following graduate degrees:

 Business Administration, M.B.A.